Sauna vs Steam Room

 The benefits of a sauna compared to a steam room

-Both steam rooms and sauna invoke the same therapeutic benefits.
 However, each one has benefits that differ from the other.
 The differences arise due to the use of dry and wet heat.
 There are many different types of sauna, as well, and some are actually closer to a steam room than a traditional sauna.

 Sauna Room Benefits

-Helps in muscle stimulation
+Helps aid in muscle stimulation and recovery

 When your body is exposed to dry heat it secrets endorphins.
 The endorphins help in reducing the pain that comes from arthritis and muscle soreness.
 The extreme sauna temperature also causes your body temperature to increase, thus causing your body to circulate blood effectively.
 Once blood flow increases, your body’s healing ability begins to increase.
 This leads to muscle stimulation and relaxation.

-Reduces stress hormones
+Saunas can reduce stress hormones

 Saunas are an excellent way to reduce stress.
 Our daily lives are full of stress and sometimes sleep is not enough.
 Stepping into a sauna can help reduce your stress hormones significantly.
 The heat in the sauna encourages your body to get into a parasympathetic state.
 And, this allows you to digest, de-stress, rest, and heal.